jamon/gom/README.md

-# Gulf of Mexico Fixer Chrome Extension
+# Gulf of Mexico Fixer Chrome/Firefox Extension

 This Chrome/Firefox extension corrects the erroneous labeling of the "Gulf of Mexico" as the "Gulf of America" on that one map site.